 Research shows Australians are overwhelmingly concerned about climate damage.
 But because they don’t hear about it much in their daily lives, they shy away from discussing it.
 This becomes a spiral of silence – no-one raises it, so no-one hears about it, and so on.

-This summer, let's break the spiral.
+Let's break the spiral.
 Whether you're at a barbeque, the beach, the bus stop or a family dinner, let's #TalkClimateNow.
 Check out the sections below for some useful tips and conversation starters.

 1. Make a personal connection